-For all programs, you may earn a 9-course MA at your own pace—generally within two to five years.
-The programs also offer accelerated and extended options.
-While courses are offered year-round, including in a summer term, our flexible program allows students to take a term or two off as their schedules require.
+Our nine-course MA in Writing program has a part-time format, meaning most of our students work or have other obligations that allow them to take only one or two courses per term.
+Students study at their own pace, finishing either program in 18 months to five years.
+The program also offers accelerated and extended options.
+While courses are offered year-round, including a summer term, our flexible program allows students to take a term or two off as their schedules require.

 - Admissions Requirements